 There are, however, marine creatures who proactively steer clear of hurricanes.
 Sharks can pick up on pressure changes in the water column — and detect waterborne vibrations — using a network of canals and pores embedded in their skin.
 The same system alerts them to oncoming storms.
 Barometric air pressure drops shortly before a hurricane or tropical storm hits.
 Upon sensing this, young blacktip sharks who normally live in shallow bays flee into the relative safety of deep offshore waters and then come back after the tempest passes.

-Going deep is a fine tactic for sharks, but it's not an option for swimming mammals (like dolphins or sea turtles) who must surface to breathe.
+Going deep is a fine tactic for sharks, but it's not an option for swimming mammals (like dolphins) who must surface to breathe.
 It's also less-than-ideal for the inhabitants of lakes, swamps and river systems.
 Alligators often drown or get killed by flying debris during storm surges.
 To stay safe, they may clamber onto driveways and backyard porches that manage to remain above the water level — much to the chagrin of some homeowners.

 Blowing in the Wind